huynhtruc0309/huynhtruc0309/README.md

  <td>
  <h2> About Me </h2>

-- 🇻🇳 I'm Vietnamese in Norway and France
+- 🇻🇳 I'm Vietnamese in Norway, France and Germany

-- 🔭 I’m currently working on 3D Reconstruction and Modeling
+- 🔭 I’m currently working on Hyperspectral Imaging, 3D Reconstruction and Modeling

 - 🌱 I’m a Master Student in Erasmus Mundus - Computational Colour and Spectral Imaging